Best living room paint colors to transform your space in 2022

 5. Sky blue

-The latest interior design trend of cooling shades indicates that blue tones are big news for living room paint colors this year.
+The latest trend of cooling shades indicates that blue tones remain to be big news for living room paint colors this year.
 Fresh and uplifting to offer calming qualities, these hues create a sense of calm in the room where you want to relax and unwind.

-The Dulux 'Color of the Year 2022' Bright Skies was thoughtfully chosen by the paint experts to fulfill a desire for an airy and fresh tone that breaths new life into any space, especially busy living spaces.
+The Dulux 'Color of the Year 2022' Bright Skies was thoughtfully chosen by the paint experts to fulfill a desire for an airy and fresh tone that breathes new life into any space, especially busy living spaces.
+It appears our homes still crave that sense of freshness as the color continues to soar in popularity.

-Speaking about the shade of pale blue Marianne tells that "people want to feel revitalized and enjoy the freedoms that are returning to them, to look out and bring in new ideas.
+Speaking about the shade of pale blue Marianne tells that "people want to feel revitalized and enjoy the freedom of outside, to look out and bring in new ideas.

 6. Soothing lilac